TRACE: Contrastive learning for multi-trial time-series data in neuroscience: Experimental setup

-\item The \textit{linear or radial correlation} $r$ between the 2D embedding and the ON-OFF index ($\text{OOi} \in [-1, 1]$), the response-transience index ($\text{RTi} \in [0, 1]$) (see App.~\ref{app:on_off_index},~\ref{app:rti}), and the recording depth in the superior colliculus (Fig.~\ref{sfig_sc_correlation_analysis}).
+\item The \textit{linear or radial correlation} $r$ between the 2D embedding and biological relevant variables such as the ON-OFF index ($\text{OOi} \in [-1, 1]$), the response-transience index ($\text{RTi} \in [0, 1]$) (see App.~\ref{app:on_off_index},~\ref{app:rti}), and the recording depth for the calcium imaging dataset (Fig.~\ref{sfig_sc_correlation_analysis}) and preferred orientation ($\text{PO}$) and behavioral modulation for the Neuropixels dataset.
 For linear gradients, we first fit a linear regression between the embedding coordinates~$(x, y)$ and each variable to determine the rotation angle $\theta$ that maximized correlation along one axis.
 The radial distance of each point was determined based on its Euclidean distance from the arithmetic mean of the embedding.
-Absolute Pearson correlations were computed between biological variables and both the $\theta$-direction (linear) and radial distances and the maximum reported in Table~\ref{table_sc_data}. \item The \textit{average rank} of the above metrics to provide an aggregated score. \end{enumerate}
+Absolute Pearson correlations were computed between biological variables and both the $\theta$-direction (linear) and radial distances and the maximum reported in Table~\ref{table_sc_data}.

+\item The \textit{kNN regression} to measure how well the respective biological variable of a neuron is predicted by averaging the values of its $k=15$ nearest neighbors in the embedding (used for the Neuropixels dataset as it sometimes better captured the global structure in the embedding).